ultraq/thymeleaf-layout-dialect/README.md

 variables alone.
 Check out the [Includes and fragments](#includes-and-fragments) example for how to pass HTML code to the pages you want to include.

+### layout:substituteby
+Similar to `layout:include` in that you can pass HTML content to the page/fragments you're substituting in, but with the behaviour of Thymeleaf's `th:substituteby`.

 ### layout:fragment
 The glue that holds everything together; it marks sections in the decorator page